How Is Tree Fungus Treated?

 Much like its impact on metal, tree “rust” grows on trees gradually.
 This fungal infection usually targets the leaves, and while there are innumerable types of rust that attack different trees, there are a few common signs to look for if you suspect an issue.
 For instance, tree rust spot often causes bumps on leaves.

-Leaf damage will also be prevalent, including brown colored lesions that continue to become darker in color until leaves finally shed.
+Leaf damage will also be prevalent, including brown-colored lesions that continue to become darker in color until leaves are finally shed.
 Fungus on tree branches may also be evident, and fruit-bearing trees will show signs on the fruit itself.
 Additionally, anthracnose can easily spread from tree to tree, which illustrates the importance of getting it under control quickly.

 Safari Tree is here to help you identify, treat, and prevent common tree fungi and other diseases.
 Our tree health care programs take a holistic approach to trees and plants, including the application of insecticide, fungal sprays, and fertilizer.
-We also offer pest control services, including rodents, mosquitoes, fleas, and ants.
+We also offer a pest control service, including rodents, mosquitoes, fleas, and ants.
 Call (855) 317-5965 today to schedule tree service at your home.